lizardman1999/covid-daily-lstm/README.rst

 Input Parameters
 ----------------

 The perspective parameter may be either 'global' for global daily statistics or 'vic' for daily satistics for the state of Victoria in Australia.
-The training sample is a value > 0 and less than or eual to one.
-Thsi is the percentage of observations held out for training.
-This is an out of time sample.
-The remaining values will be used for testing the fit.
-By default this program "lokks back" 10 days and forecasts forward 7 days.
-This will be parametised in future iterations.
+The training sample is a value > 0 and less than or equal to one.
+If this value is set to 1 all observations are used to train the forecast.
+This is the percentage of observations held out for training.
+The most recent observations are  used for testing the fit.
+By default this program "looks back" 10 days in training the model and forecasts forward 7 days.
+These values will be parametised in future development.